 (ii) if the inability to attend is due to sickness, within 72 hours after the time when the offender was required to attend or as otherwise directed by a CCO — must supply a CCO with a certificate signed by a medical practitioner (as defined in the Medical Act 1894) certifying the inability to attend.

+[Regulation 7 amended in Gazette 25 Feb 2005 p.
+847.]

 8. Authorised absences from community service etc.

-If a CCO supervising an offender doing community service or performing any requirement of a programme requirement under a community order is satisfied that —
+If a CCO supervising an offender doing community service or performing any requirement of a programme requirement is satisfied that —

 (a) the offender has been injured or has become sick while doing community service or performing the requirement; or